Spike detection from inaccurate samplings: Introduction

 \ni By analogy with the LASSO \cite{MR1379242}, \textit{Beurling LASSO} (BLASSO) is the process of reconstructing a discrete measure $\Delta$ from the samples $y$ by finding a solution to:

 \eq \tag{BLASSO} \hat\Delta\in\arg\min_{\mu\in\M}\frac12\lVert \int_{\mathbb T}\Phi\,\d\mu-y\lVert^2_2+\lambda\lVert\mu\lVert_{TV}\,, \qe

 \ni where $\lambda$ is a tuning parameter.

-\begin{rem} For the case of Fourier coefficients and $\varepsilon=0$, \eqref{def:Blasso} is called {\it Beurling Minimal Extrapolation} \cite{de2012exact}.
+\begin{rem} For the case of Fourier coefficients and $\varepsilon=0$, \eqref{def:Blasso} is called {\it Generalized Minimal Extrapolation} (GME), see \cite{de2012exact} and Eq. \eqref{support pursuit} for a definition.
 This procedure finds an extrapolation of a function given on a subset of $\mathbb T$ with minimal TV-norm of its Fourier transform among all possible extrapolating functions.
 Moreover, our procedure is an extension of the LASSO estimator of the high-dimensional regression theory. \end{rem}

+\begin{rem} On the algorithmic side, observe that the Fenchel dual program of \eqref{def:Blasso} can be recast into a SDP program when using Fourier samplings or moment samplings, see \cite{candes2012towards,tang2013near} for instance. \end{rem}

 \ni One knows that the extreme points of the unit ball of the TV-norm are the atoms $\delta_x$ where $x\in\mathbb T$.
 Therefore, $\ell_{1}$-minimization compels the solutions to be discrete measures.
 Nevertheless, the TV-norm is innappropriated in measuring the distance between spikes, and it seems difficult to localize BLASSO.
 Two questions immediately arise: